After months of uncertainty, the world seemed almost normal again Monday inside Mama Louisa’s Italian Restaurant on South Craycroft Road.

-The reopenings come nearly two months after Ducey ordered all non-essential businesses in the state to close, forcing restaurants to convert to take-out.
-His order is set to expire on Friday, May 15 although along with restaurants, retail businesses, bars and salons are also allowed to open now.
+The reopenings come nearly two months after Ducey ordered all nonessential businesses in the state to close, forcing restaurants to convert to take-out.
+His order is set to expire on Friday, May 15.

-There was no music playing at Coyote Pause Café on the far southwest side, tucked into the retirement heavy Tucson Estates community, and business was far slower than Manager Deb Davis had anticipated.
+There was no music playing at Coyote Pause Café on the far southwest side, near the retirement heavy Tucson Estates community, and business was far slower than Manager Deb Davis had anticipated.

 “They’re lonely.
 They are excited to be able to talk to somebody,” Davis said of her mostly older clientele.

 In the pre-coronavirus world, Coyote Pause Cafe would be hopping on a Monday this time of year with 50 or more diners.
 In March, the height of the restaurant’s season when the bulk of the winter residents are still in town, they could serve as many as 100 people on a Monday, said General Manager Pam Cathey.